luttero/maud/src/help/readme.txt

 Maud Version notes:

+(xx/06/2021):   2.99.
+The "never ending waiting" release.
+                When needed time goes too slow.
+                Fixed exporting summed spectra when datafiles have not overlapping ranges.

 (31/05/2021):   2.98.
 The "Knee" release.
                 I do not want to talk about it.
                 Fixed a couple of outstanding bugs affecting the Hippo